jamestiotio/solvent/README.md

 ## TODOs

+- [ ] Add a dropdown for the user to select different schedulers.
+- [ ] Provide an option for the user to generate multiple images at once.
+- [ ] Integrate the `img2img` Stable Diffusion pipeline into the add-on as well.
 - [ ] Add image upscaler module.
-- [ ] Provide an option for the user to generate multiple images at once.
-- [ ] Add a dropdown for the user to select different schedulers.
-- [ ] Integrate the `inpaint` and `img2img` Stable Diffusion pipelines into the add-on as well (if the use case makes sense).
+- [ ] Add material map generator module (normal map, displacement map, roughness map).
 - [ ] Add support to use MPS acceleration on M1 Mac once the [relevant PyTorch version](https://pytorch.org/blog/introducing-accelerated-pytorch-training-on-mac/) becomes stable.
 - [ ] Ensure cross-compatibility across Windows, Mac, and Linux.
 - [ ] Check the minimum Blender version that this add-on can support.